Jakski/vim-jakskitags/README.rst

 --------------------------------------------------------------------------------

-All tags are stored in `g:jakskitags_dir` (`~/.tags` by default), in files named by first 16 characters of SHA256 sums from catalog path, where they were generated.
+All tags are stored in `g:jakskitags_dir` (`~/.tags` by default), in files named after first 16 characters of SHA256 sums from catalog path, where they were generated.
 Unless `tags` local variable has been set, plugin sets it to its global version and adds location of generated tags file.